 Finally, Anina woke – really woke – inside a large, dirty tent.
 She was lying on a ragged blanket.
-A wooden bucket of water sat next to her, and a low table with jars of concoction stood not far behind it.
-Rough rope was wrapped around the wrist of her blistered hand, and was secured to a pole that held up the tent.
+A wooden bucket of water sat next to her, and a low table with jars stood not far behind it.
+Rough rope was wrapped around the wrist of her blistered hand, and it was secured to a pole that held up the tent.

-Anina blinked a few times, and shook away the remaining cloudiness that had settled over her mind for so long.
+Anina blinked a few times and shook away the remaining cloudiness that had settled over her mind for so long.
 When her head was a little clearer, all the realizations hit her.

 And more importantly, where was Anina now?
 She tried to get a sense of what lay beyond the tent.
 It was light outside, probably late morning to early afternoon.
 From outside, she heard the usual sounds of a village – harried footsteps, loud conversations, the clinks and clangs of tools and instruments.

 The entrance to the tent flapped open and in came a young boy, whom Anina assumed was a slave based on his minimal attire.
 He carried two small bowls, one filled with food, the other with fresh water.
 He silently settled the bowls beside her and left.